-If you acquire dependents while eligible, their eligibility begins as follows, providing the Trust Office receives a completed enrollment form within 60 days of the event and you provide any documentation required (such as a marriage certificate or birth certificate):
+If you acquire dependents while eligible, their eligibility begins as follows, providing the Trust Office receives a completed enrollment form within 60 days of the event and you provide any documentation required (such as a marriage certificate or birth certificate).

 - → Your spouse on the first of the month after your date of marriage. - A child on the first of the month after the date the child becomes a newly acquired dependent.
-However, a newborn natural child is covered from birth, and a newborn adopted child is covered as of the date you take physical custody, if earlier than the adoption date.

-Your same sex domestic partner - on the first of the month after the Trust Office receives the completed forms verifying the domestic partnership.
+However, a newborn natural child is covered from birth, and a newborn adopted child is covered as of the date you take physical custody, if earlier than the adoption date. - Your same sex domestic partner on the first of the month after the Trust Office receives the completed forms verifying the domestic partnership.

-Enrollment is retroactive (within the 60-day period) to the date the dependent first became eligible, provided you elect employee/children, employee/spouse or family coverage, enroll the dependents with the Trust Office (within the 60-day period) and make the required weekly employee premiums for the coverage selected.
+Enrollment is retroactive (within the 60-day period) to the date the dependent first became eligible, provided you elect family coverage, enroll the dependents with the Trust Office (within the 60-day period) and make the required weekly employee premiums (for family coverage).